 The Mission has adopted investment and spending policies, approved by the Board of Directors, for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment funds while also maintaining the purchasing power of those endowment assets over the long term.
 Accordingly, the investment process seeks to achieve an after-cost total real rate of return, including investment income as well as capital appreciation, which exceeds the annual distribution with acceptable levels of risk.
-Endowment assets are invested in a well-diversified asset mix that is intended to result in a consistent inflation protected rate of return that has sufficient liquidity to make an annual distribution of up to 7%, while growing the funds if possible.
+Endowment assets are invested in a well-diversified asset mix that is intended to achieve an average net annual rate of return of the consumer price index plus 4.5%.
 Actual returns in any given year may vary.
 Investment risk is measured in terms of the total endowment fund; investment assets and allocation between asset classes and strategies are managed to not expose the fund to unacceptable levels of risk.